RedHat-UX/red-hat-design-system/docs/foundations/color/accessibility.md

 ### Layering

 It is acceptable to layer colors with the same hue, saturation, or lightness on white, black, or gray.
 However, layering them near or on top of each other might cause vibration.
-If you need to layer colors, follow WCAG 2.1 AA requirements.
+If you need to layer colors, follow <a href="https://www.w3.org/WAI/WCAG21/Understanding/">WCAG 2.1 AA</a> requirements.

 {% example palette="light",
           alt="Red CTA against a white background, blue button against a light gray background, and a light red-orange button against a black background",